Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/basic-navigation/index.md

 Software & Hardware | Computer programs and execution environments that could be used to create data, have created data, or are being packaged and described.
 Others | Other properties not in the above categories.
 Note that if you find a property in `Other` that should be in one of the above groups or have other suggestions, please raise an issue on [GitHub](https://github.com/Language-Research-Technology/crate-o).

-Hovering over the information icon (TODO add icon) next to each property group will display tooltips related to that group.
+Hovering over each property group will display tooltips related to that group.

 <br>